scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 (b) attend the one-week summit in-person, and
 (c) participate in several months of post-summit implementation.

+## Participants

+Participants will be recruited from the community of developers already actively engaged with the Scienfic Python project.
+Developers will represent packages such as NumPy, SciPy, matplotlib, xarray, pandas, scikit-image, scikit-learn, NetworkX, and IPython as well as domain stacks including astropy, pangeo, and scikit-hep.

 ## Timing

 We need four months lead time to plan and coordinate work.